The ultimate guide to top Myanmar destinations with guidelines where to go in Myanmar and what to see in Myanmar

 7. KYAIKTIYO PAGODA

 The rock is covered with golden leaves left by Buddhist devotees.
-The balancing rock is said to stand on a Buddha’s hair strand defying the gravity for ages as it seems it could roll down the hill every moment.
+The balancing rock is said to stand on a Buddha’s hair strand defying gravity for ages as it seems it could roll down the hill every moment.

 Kyaiktiyo Pagoda is the third most important Buddhist pilgrimage site in Myanmar, after the Shwedagon Pagoda and Mahamudi Pagoda.
 Recently this dramatic pagoda has become a tourist attraction in Myanmar as many tourists flock there to witness Buddhist pilgrimage.

 8. HPA AN

-And Hpa-An caves became unexpectedly one of Myanmar highlights.
-I was blown away by the beauty of the scenery of Hpa An area and amazed to see sacred Buddhist caves!
+And Hpa-An caves became unexpectedly one of Myanmar’s highlights.
+I was blown away by the beauty of the scenery of the Hpa An area and amazed to see sacred Buddhist caves!
 Hpa-an caves are hidden gems of Myanmar.
 You can read more about Buddhist sacred caves in Hpa An

 MAYBE YOU ALSO WOULD LIKE TO READ: Hpa An Caves